semantic-systems/text-to-SHACL/resources/requirements_decomposition/B100019_LB_582422_decomposition.md

 <b>Requirements decomposition</b>:

-1. User has had an accident at work (G) OR on the way to work (G) OR has a recognized occupational disease (Y: what constitutes a recognized occupational disease must be resolved elsewhere).
+1. User has statutory accident insurance* (GREEN)
+2. User had an insurance event (YELLOW: definition of the terms in a legal sense must be inferred or explained):
+    - accident at work OR
+    - a commuting accident OR
+    - a recognized occupational disease.
-2. User takes part in occupational rehabilitation.
-(Y: which measures are qualified must be resolved elsewhere)
+3. As a result of the insurance event, the user takes part in occupational rehabilitation.
+(YELLOW: which measures are qualified must be inferred or explained)

+*Not explicitly mentioned in the requirements text, but can be inferred from the benefit's name